 For a California durable power of attorney that would take effect after you are incapacitated, “this power of attorney shall become effective upon the incapacity of the principal.”

-Finally, you must sign the document, or if you cannot physically sign the document, you can have someone else sign the document, as long as you watch the person sign.
-The document must also be signed by two witnesses other than the agent, and it must also be notarized.
+Finally, you must sign the document.
+If you cannot physically sign, someone else can do so as long as you are watching.
+Additionally, two witnesses other than the agent must also sign before the document is notarized.

 Canceling a Durable Power of Attorney

-If you change your mind and decide you no longer need a durable power of attorney, or you wish to change the agent, you have to formally cancel the document in writing.
-After revoking the agent’s authority in writing, you have to make sure that you tell any people or organizations that had a copy of the original durable power of attorney document.
-If you change the agent or remove him as your agent but do not tell anyone, then the agent can continue to act as though he is acting on your behalf.
-By delivering this new document, you let the people or organizations that the agent was working with on your behalf know that the agent no longer has the legal right to act on your behalf.
-This is one way to protect yourself from liability if the agent acts without your authority.
+If you decide you no longer need a durable power of attorney, or you wish to change the agent, you have to formally cancel the document in writing.
+Then, you have to alert anyone with a copy of the original document of the change.
+In fact, if you change or remove an agent but do not tell others, the agent can lie about acting on your behalf.
+Thus, delivering your new document is an important way to protect yourself from liability if the agent acts without your authority.

-A People’s Choice provides nationwide estate planning document preparation for living trusts, wills, powers of attorney and healthcare directives and offer low-cost package pricing or individual documents.
+A People’s Choice provides nationwide estate planning document preparation for living trusts, wills, powers of attorney, and healthcare directives, and offers low-cost package pricing or individual documents.